 - Hydro One Inc. acts as a holding company for Hydro One's rate-regulated businesses.
-Its publicly-issued debt continues to be outstanding. - Hydro One Networks the principal operating subsidiary that carries on Hydro One's rate-regulated transmission and distribution businesses. - Hydro One Remote Communities generates and supplies electricity to remote communities in northern Ontario. - Acronym Solutions Inc. (formerly Hydro One Telecom Inc.) carries on Hydro One's non-rate-regulated telecommunications business. - Hydro One Holdings Limited a finance subsidiary with no operational activities.
+Its publicly-issued debt continues to be outstanding. - Hydro One Networks the principal operating subsidiary that carries on Hydro One's rate-regulated transmission and distribution businesses. - Hydro One Remote Communities generates and supplies electricity to remote communities in northern Ontario. - Acronym Solutions Inc. carries on Hydro One's non-rate-regulated telecommunications business. - Hydro One Holdings Limited a finance subsidiary with no operational activities.